-On November 24, 2009, Curtis Beeler ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On November 25, 2009, Benjamin Scott ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was an ET-15 Art Teacher at Randle Highlands Elementary School ("Randle").
+Employee's position of record at the time his position was abolished was an ET-15 Counselor at Kramer Elementary School ("Kramer").
 Employee was in Educational Service status at the time he was terminated.

 I was assigned this matter in January of 2012.
-On February 6, 2012, I issued an Order requiring the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Agency submitted a response to the Undersigned on February 28, 2012.
-On March 27, 2012, I issued an Order for Statement of Good Cause to Employee because he had failed to submit a brief by the required deadline.
-Employee submitted a response to the Order on April 3, 2012 and requested additional time in which to file his brief.
-Employee's motion was granted and a second Order was issued on April 4, 2012.
-Employee was given until April 13, 2012 to submit a brief; however, no submission was made to this Office.
-I subsequently issued second Cause Order on April 23, 2012.
-Employee was given until April 30, 2012 to submit a brief.

-as of the date of this decision.
+On February 17, 2012, I issued an Amended Order, requiring the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
+Agency submitted a response to the Undersigned on March 12, 2012.
+On April 23, 2012, I issued an Order for Statement of Good Cause to Employee because he had failed to submit a brief by the required deadline.
+Employee did not submit a response to the Order as of the date of this decision.
 Employee's appeal will therefore be decided based on the documents of record.
 The record is now closed.